Basel, Switzerland’s 3rd largest city deserves at least one day of your time. Read my inspirational ideas on what to do with 24 hours in Basel.

-If you’ll visit Switzerland and not sure if you’ll have to include Basel into your travel plans, then here are some great inspirational ideas what to do in Basel in 24 hours.
-Or if you’re heading to Basel but have little time, (like I did), then this itinerary will help you make the most of your one day in Basel.
+If you’re visiting Switzerland and not sure if you should include Basel in your travel plans, then here are some great inspirational ideas on things to do in Basel in one day.
+Or if you’re heading to Basel but have little time, (like I did), then this itinerary will help you make the most of your 1 day in Basel.

-Earliest settlements started in the 5th century BCE but nowadays, the city is known for its outstanding university (the oldest in Switzerland) and the big pharmaceutical companies that adorn the far away skyline of the city.
+The earliest settlements started in the 5th century BCE but nowadays, the city is known for its outstanding university (the oldest in Switzerland) and the big pharmaceutical companies that adorn the faraway skyline of the city.

 24 hours in Basel

 We arrived in Basel around 4-ish in the afternoon.
 We’d traveled all day on the train from the Netherlands and finally arrived in Switzerland.

 We walked to our hotel and after dumping our bags, we immediately set out to explore the town.
 As we arrived in the late afternoon, some sights were already closed but the city was vibrant with smells, sounds and new sights to explore.

 The historic center of Basel

 We met with a tour guide from the Basel Tourist office who took us on the tram to the Old Town.
 If you stay at a registered hotel in Basel, you get free transport in Basel for the duration of your stay.
 Perfect!